cowleygroup/V4_compact_models/README.md

 # V4_compact_models
 Data, models, and code for the paper "Compact deep neural network models of visual cortex".

 This website is intended for researchers interested in computational models of visual cortical neurons (in this case primate V4).
-Please post any issues/questions that we may better clarify.
+Please post any issues/questions in Issues that we may better clarify.

-We have made a user-friendly website that allows researcher and non-researchers (high school students, undergrads) to explore V4 neurons and deep neural network models:
+We plan to release a user-friendly website that allows researcher and non-researchers (high school students, undergrads) to explore V4 neurons and deep neural network models:
-[link to V4.model.playground]
+[link here soon]
-Users can view preferred stimuli, explore filter weights, synthesize images, follow tutorials, and run their own Colab experiments on the compact models.
+Users will be able to view preferred stimuli, explore filter weights, synthesize images, follow tutorials, and run their own Colab experiments on the compact models.
+Stay tuned!

 # Data
-Here, we store the processed V4 responses and images.
-You can access the raw spike recordings and other raw data here: [include link]
+The processed V4 responses and images are stored in You can access the raw spike recordings and other raw data here: [include link]

 ## Images